Explore the benefits of canary testing for your product development strategy

 • Continuous update delivery: Canary testing enables frequent releases and software iterations by breaking the release process into safer, smaller batches.
 This helps you eliminate any big quarterly deployment nightmares.

-• Side-by-side metric analysis: With canary testing, you can parallel run the new and old versions to compare accurate performance metrics instead of just hypothesizing.
+• Side-by-side metric analysis: With canary testing, you can parallel run the new and old versions to compare accurate performance instead of just hypothesizing.
 This method supports your data-driven decision-making.

 Cons